asadmg/dm/task4.md

 - set automated backup snapshots' retention period to 35 days
 - select option for copying the snapshots to a different region

 >Go into the "automated backups" section on RDS and ensure that cross region replication is enabled for the DB instance.
-This is to ensure logs will be available alongside the snapshots for point-in-time restores in the other region.
+This is to ensure DB transaction logs will be available alongside the snapshots for point-in-time restores in the other region.

 >The plan above is simplistic and does not take into account legal requirements around data being exported out of a region.